jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

     (ii) the applicant has a reasonable opportunity to make written submissions and to be heard on the matter, either personally or by a representative; and
   (b) a copy of any written information and a written summary of any other information on which the Board is relying.
 (4) The notice must also state the substance of the grounds on which the Board is considering whether to act.
-(5) A person exercising his or her right to be heard personally is entitled to be accompanied by 1 person of his or her choice who agrees to attend.
+(5) A person exercising the person’s right to be heard personally is entitled to be accompanied by 1 person of the person’s choice who agrees to attend.
-(6) The Board may permit a person exercising his or her right to be heard personally to be accompanied by any number of people of his or her choice who agree to attend, in addition to the person by whom he or she is entitled to be accompanied by subsection (5).
+(6) The Board may permit a person exercising the person’s right to be heard personally to be accompanied by any number of people of the person’s choice who agree to attend, in addition to the person by whom the person is entitled to be accompanied by subsection (5).

 ### 33 Decisions of Board as to practising certificates
 (1) Where the Registrar has referred an application for a practising certificate to the Board,—